 - Please do not congregate with other friends or fellow supporters on your way to, or outside the grounds before or after the match.
 Always comply with the current Government Covid-19 health advice and measures.

 - The use of face coverings is required for all spectators over the age of 13 (including those who have been vaccinated) and must be used in all areas of the ground.

-- Please observe social distancing of at least two metres and avoid close contact with others.
+- Please observe social distancing and avoid close contact with others.

 - Bring your own hand sanitiser and practice good hand hygiene.

 - Please observe good respiratory etiquette; always cover your mouth / nose if needing to cough or sneeze.

 - Remain in your allocated seat and keep movements around the grounds to a minimum.